 Martha McLeod is the Vice President of Community Engagement.
 In this role, she leads New Futures' efforts to recruit, train, engage, empower and mobile grassroots individuals and organizations in support of policy issues.

-Martha McLeod is the community engagement coordinator for the NH Alliance for Healthy Aging (AHA) for New Futures.
-She works to engage, train, and mobilize older adults in advocacy efforts to improve healthy aging in New Hampshire.
+Prior to this, Martha served New Futures as the community engagement coordinator for the NH Alliance for Healthy Aging (AHA) for New Futures.
+In her new role as VP, she continues to work to engage, train, and mobilize older adults in advocacy efforts to improve healthy aging in New Hampshire.

 Martha was elected to the NH General Court as a state representative for two terms and served on the Commerce and Finance Committees.
 She received her Bachelor of Science in Nutritional Sciences and her Masters in Occupational Education with a concentration in Adult Education from the University of New Hampshire.

 After raising her family in the seacoast community of Portsmouth, Martha returned to her native north country home in Franconia where she enjoys hiking and skiing.
 She and her husband have two grown daughters and four grandchildren.